le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

        ...

------> Setting up Busser
-      Creating BUSSER_ROOT in /tmp/busser
-      Creating busser binstub
-      Plugin minitest installed (version 0.2.0)
------> Running postinstall for minitest plugin
+-----> Running bats test suite
-      Finished setting up <default-ubuntu-1204> (0m39.45s).
------> Verifying <default-ubuntu-1204>...
-      Suite path directory /tmp/busser/suites does not exist, skipping.
-Uploading /tmp/busser/suites/minitest/test_default.rb (mode=0644)
+✓ monit is installed and in the path
+✓ monit configuration dir exists

+2 tests, 0 failures
 -----> Running minitest test suite /opt/chef/embedded/bin/ruby  -I"/opt/chef/embedded/lib/ruby/1.9.1" "/opt/chef/embedded/lib/ruby/1.9.1/rake/rake_test_loader.rb" "/tmp/busser/suites/minitest/test_default.rb"
-Run options: --seed 34973
+Run options: --seed 42931

 # Running tests:

  Installed: 1:5.3.2-1
 . * monit is running
       ..

-Finished tests in 0.108799s, 27.5739 tests/s, 27.5739 assertions/s.
+      Finished tests in 0.027586s, 108.7507 tests/s, 108.7507 assertions/s.

       3 tests, 3 assertions, 0 failures, 0 errors, 0 skips

-       Finished verifying <default-ubuntu-1204> (0m1.69s).
+      Finished verifying <default-ubuntu-1204> (0m2.94s).
 -----> Destroying <default-ubuntu-1204>...

 {% endhighlight %}

-Of course my tests are not designed to work on different types of systems, my goal was to show how you can test.
+Of course my tests are not designed to work on different types of systems (on CentOS its will fail), my goal was to show how you can test.
 By this technique we can check, what environment setuped by our cookbook as expected.
 More about test-kitchen you can read [here](https://github.com/test-kitchen/test-kitchen/wiki/Getting-Started).

 # Summary